GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## Get Started

+Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;

+Step 2: [Install](./install/index.md) the oxd package;

+Step 3: [Configure](./configuration/index.md) your oxd-server and add your license keys;

+Step 4: If you want to support application connections via HTTPS, [start the oxd-https-extension](./oxd-https/start/index.md);

+Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your OP for enrollment and/or login.

 ## Components
 The oxd software package includes two components: